Onyx-Protocol/Onyx/docs/core/build-applications/assets.md

 We first build a transaction retiring 50 units of Acme Common stock from Acme’s treasury account.

-$code ../examples/java/Assets.java build-retire
+$code build-retire ../examples/java/Assets.java ../examples/ruby/assets.rb

 Once we have built the transaction, we need to sign it with the key used to create Acme’s treasury account.

-$code ../examples/java/Assets.java sign-retire
+$code sign-retire ../examples/java/Assets.java ../examples/ruby/assets.rb

 Once we have signed the transaction, we can submit it for inclusion in the blockchain.
 The asset units in this transaction become permanently unavailable for further spending.

-$code ../examples/java/Assets.java submit-retire
+$code submit-retire ../examples/java/Assets.java ../examples/ruby/assets.rb

 ## List asset transactions